The Nationals’ Five Greatest Hitters

 Anthony Rendon (2013-19)

-The Houston native is of baseball’s best poker faces; it walk in cold on a game and figure out if he had just struck out or hit a home run.
+The Houston native was one of baseball’s best poker faces; one could walk in cold on a game and not figure out if he had just struck out or launched a home run.
 And that probably helped to accentuate his relative anonymity, given his terrific output over seven seasons with the Nationals.

 In his first full year (2014) with Washington, Rendon quietly emerged as one of the game’s most underappreciated players, putting up solid numbers (.287 average, 21 homers, 83 RBIs, 111 runs scored, 17 steals) while playing in the shadows of marquee stars such as Bryce Harper, Max Scherzer and Stephen Strasburg.
 Injuries tripped up his progress in the next couple of seasons to follow, but he soon found back his footing and strengthened it through his final three campaigns at Washington—hitting over .300 each year, leading the NL in doubles in his final two (with 44 each) and emerging as the offensive star amid the national spotlight in 2019 as the team embarked on an unlikely championship quest.
 If 34 homers and a major league-leading 126 RBIs in his final year at D.C. wasn’t enough to justify the big bucks awaiting him via free agency, then a sparkling 2019 postseason (.328 average, three homers and 15 RBIs over 17 games) would certainly back up the statistical boast.